Single Step Income Statement Definition

 - The single-step format is not the most commonly used as it lacks many features of information which are essential to reach a conclusion, for example, it lacks subsets of information within the statement such as gross margin or expenses breakdowns and their specific nature.

-- In the single-step income statement, individual expense accounts are combined into broad categories like selling expenses, general and administrative expenses, and cost of goods sold.
+- In this income statement, individual expense accounts are combined into broad categories like selling expenses, general and administrative expenses, and cost of goods sold.

 The single-step income statement is best suitable for organizations and individuals who are not very humongous in size and the information is required to be presented in a simple way.
 However, managers use this method of reporting for internal use in single departments and company divisions as a whole in order to analyze a company’s performance and set the budget for future periods.
 Also, some companies (even some huge ones) present it as part of their annual accounts along with other detailed statements so the person who wants the data to be presented in this form can also have it.